Last Updated: June 05, 2021

 - Candidate must clear Step 1 and Step 2 CK of USMLE.

-- It is recommended that they also complete at least one year of postgraduate training in an accredited US graduate medical education program due to the practical nature of Step 3.
+- It is recommended that they complete at least one year of postgraduate training in an accredited US graduate medical education program due to the practical nature of Step 3.

 Fees for USMLE